You CAN Raise Funds For Haiti

 One, always ask for appropriate identification.
 This, however, is not foolproof.
 IDs can be forged any time.
 It would be better to seek the official channels of charity and give your donations there.
 Instead of merely handing out your donations to anyone who approaches you, look for registered charities and make sure that the money or goods that you donate reach the appropriate people.

-Categories: Charities, Environmental, Fundraising, International Aid
+Filed Under: Charities, Environmental, Fundraising, International Aid

 Al Mourjan To Host Charity Dinner For Gaza